varsha60/varsha60/README.md

-- 👋 Hi, I’m @varsha60
+- 👋 Hi, I’m Varsha Sawlani.
+- I am currently working at Jp Morgan Chase and Co. as a Software Engineer.
 - 👀 I’m interested in learning new tech and fundamentals of CS
-- 🌱 I’m currently learning Kubernetes and focusing on DSA skills
+- 🌱 I’m currently working on my DSA Skills.
 - 📫 How to reach me - varshasawlani60@gmail.com

 <!---